 How Does it Compare to Other Business Credit Cards?

 While there are many business credit cards on the market, we believe this card’s greatest competitor is one from the same family of cards.
 The Ink Business Preferred® Credit Card has similar benefits and perks, but if offers a different earning structure and better travel benefits.
-Consider this card to see how these two cards compare side-to-side:

 As you can see, both cards offer an interesting earning structure and a big signup bonus.
 The big difference here is in the annual fee (or lack thereof) and how you can redeem your rewards.
 While the Ink Business Preferred® Credit Card does charge a $95 annual fee, it stands on its own as a travel credit card since it lets you transfer points to travel partners at a 1:1 ratio.
 It’s signup bonus is also noticeably larger and more than enough to cover the annual fee for the first few years.
 Finally, the fact that the Ink Business Preferred® Credit Card comes with no foreign transaction fees makes it a much better option for business owners who travel or make purchases abroad.